 Pop the seeds into the shallow trench, cover with soil and tamp it down.
 You're done; growing milky oats is that easy.
 If you have dry winters as we do then you will have to irrigate the plants.

 We like to plant oats and peas together; the legumes add nitrogen to the soil and the grain provides a structure for them to grow on.
 It's easier that putting in stakes or a trellis.

-Once the crop of peas and oats is finished it makes wonderful dry matter for the compost heaps.
+Once the crops of peas and oats are finished they will make wonderful dry matter for the compost heaps.

 Simply strip the pods of milky oats off the stem, drop them into a pot and cover with boiling water.

-Alternatively drop them into a coffee blender first, or even use a pestle and mortar; this helps to draw out the subtle, unknown phytochemicals that give oats its aroma, taste and calming properties.
+Use a stick-blender, or even a pestle and mortar; this helps to draw out the subtle, unknown phytochemicals that give oats its aroma, taste and calming properties.

 Drop two or three tablespoons of your immature milky oats pods into a glass jar, add an equal number of cups of unchlorinated room-temperature water and let it stand overnight.
 Give a good shake.